All-on-6 Dental Implants in Brooklyn, NY

-While it is possible to restore entire arches using techniques such as All-on-Four dental implants, full mouth dental implants typically use six or more optimally located implants and which provide greater support and stability.
+It is possible to restore entire arches using techniques such as All-on-Four dental implants.
+But full mouth dental implants use six or more optimally located implants.
+This will provide greater support and stability.

-Full dental implants are a more traditional form of implant treatment where the implants are covered after surgery and left to heal undisturbed for several months.
+Full dental implants are a more traditional form of implant treatment.
+We cover your new teeth after surgery.
+They are left to heal undisturbed for several months.
 It is a tried and tested surgical procedure that provides a predictable treatment outcome.

 Why Choose Full Mouth Dental Implants?

 Who Is Suitable for Full Dental Implants?

-With full dental implants, six or more implants are placed strategically throughout the jaw and must receive enough support from the bone around them.
-People who lost teeth years ago or who have active periodontal disease or who have had periodontal disease in the past are more likely to have lost a significant amount of jawbone.
+Your jaw bone must provide enough support for a full new set of teeth.
+People who lost teeth years ago, who have active periodontal disease, or had periodontal disease in the past are more likely to have lost a significant amount of jawbone.

-Advanced periodontal disease can destroy the bone around natural teeth and is a common cause of tooth loss.
+Advanced periodontal disease can destroy the bone around natural teeth.
+Periodontal disease is a common cause of tooth loss.

-Dr. Umanoff must also consider several other important factors before suggesting this treatment.
-One issue to discuss is the thickness of the final prosthesis, as if bone loss is significant, the prosthesis may be thicker than expected and might not feel as natural as anticipated.
-People who have full mouth dental implants will often have difficulty recognizing excessive biting forces due to lack of sensation.
-Biting too hard on dental implants could increase the risk of failure by putting them under excessive stress.
+Dr. Umanoff must consider several other factors before suggesting this treatment.
+One issue to discuss is the thickness of the final prosthesis.
+If bone loss is significant, the prosthesis may be thicker than expected.
+This might not feel as natural as anticipated.
+People who have a full mouth of new teeth may have difficulty recognizing excessive biting forces.
+This is due to lack of sensation.
+Biting hard on dental implants could increase the risk of failure by putting them under excessive stress.